rpgreview/papersandpaychecks/pnp.md

 ## 0.3 Dice

-The polyhedral dice of tabletop roleplaying games are a well-established feature, original a mathematical tool in schools, and are readily available from hobby stores or online.
-A random selection from the appropriate set of options in a card deck can also be used.
+The polyhedral dice of tabletop roleplaying games are a well-established feature, originally a mathematical tool in schools, and are readily available from hobby stores or online.
 Dice are used to simulate the effects of various effects which are simply too fiddly to add up in the imperfect model that RPGs represent, and to create a sense of tension and uncertainty.
 If for some reason such dice are not available a deck of playing cards can be an equal substitute with the appropriate number range taken out as needed i.e., 1-4, 1-6, 1-8, 1-10, 1-12 and a 1-10 with black or red suit cards to determine whether the range is 1-10 (clubs or spades) or 11-20 (hearts or diamonds).

 "Papers and Paychecks" uses the standard set; the four-sided dice, the six-sided, the eight-sided, the ten-sided, the twelve-sided, and the twenty-sided.
 Depending on the rule being applied the value on the die's face is the score that is applied.
 An exception is the ten-sided dice which can either be used as a single ten-sided value, or, if two are used (different colours is recommended), where one of the two represents the decimal place of tens, whereas the other represents a value of ones, creating a percentage value.
 A result of '00' would equate to 100, giving a range of 1 to 100.
+Alternatively, you may be able to find a one-hundred-sided dice.
+These are frequently poorly designed with a each dice having a hidden tendency to roll low or high.
+As such they are perfect for "Papers and Paychecks"; after all "Les choses sont contre nous"!

 Standard dice notation is used throughout Papers and Paychecks; a quantity of dice is specificed first followed by the 'd' notation to represent 'dice', and then the dice-value.
 If necessary addition and subraction may be added.
 Thus, by example, 2d6+4 would mean the sum of two six-sixed dice plus 4, a range of 6 to 16, 3d6 would mean the sum of three six-sided die rolls giving a range of 3 to 18, d100 would represent the percentage value explained above.